I visited Melaka Butterfly and Reptile Sanctuary in March 2018 and I liked it.

 The butterflies are housed in two separate enclosures of lush vegetation so you have to spend some time to spot different species of butterflies.
 Trays of fresh pineapple had been put out for the butterflies’ breakfast where they tended to congregate, although they were mostly of the same species.

 This is not the best butterfly park in Malaysia.
-I think the ones in KL and Cameron Highlands for example are probably bigger but Melaka Butterfly Sanctuary has a lot more to offer besides butterflies so this place is better value for money.
+Penang's is the best and I think the ones in KL and Cameron Highlands are probably bigger but Melaka Butterfly Sanctuary has a lot more to offer besides butterflies so this place is better value for money.

 I nearly stepped on this giant iguana as I was not looking where I was going and had not expected it to be loose on the path.